pascallaliberte/sharpen.page/review.md

 [struggle]: {% post_url 2019-09-06-hard-struggle-required %}

-## If I Were You...
+## The Foundation on Which I'll Give You Advice

-If you'd like to try improving your site or draft some more before our call, here are a few articles I recommend:
+If you'd like to try improving your site or draft some more before our call, here are a few articles I recommend, to give you a sense of the lenses I'm using to build pages that _work_:

-**But if that's not going to be quick enough**, I'd love to help you speed things up with these options:
+**But if that's not going to be quick enough**, or **if now's not the time to learn from articles**, I'd love to help you speed things up with these options:

 ## My Three Options
 {: #options }